So, I was reading a random blog, and ran across this little meme, which is not that new:

 Some affluence, if only half-perceived, In the poverty of their words, Of the planet of which they were part.

 – Wallace Stevens (American poet, 1879-1955)

 I admit that Stevens' poems make me feel discouraged about my own pathetic efforts at poetry.
 In my irrelevant opinion, he was the greatest American poet of the 20th century.
 Then again, I'd put Robinson Jeffers in the top 5 too – and most people haven't even heard of him.

-I’m not exactly in the closet about my geofiction hobby – I’ve blogged about it once or twice before, and in fact I link to it in my blog’s left sidebar, too – so alert blog-readers will have known it is something I do.
+I’m not exactly in the closet about my geofiction hobby – I’ve blogged about it once or twice before, and in fact I link to it in my blog’s sidebar, too – so alert blog-readers will have known it is something I do.

 Nevertheless, I’ve always felt oddly reticent about broadcasting this hobby too actively.
 It’s a “strange” hobby in many people’s minds, and many aren’t sure what to make of it.
 Many who hear of it percieve it to be perhaps a bit childish, or at the least unserious.
 It’s not a “real” hobby, neither artistic, like writing or drawing, nor technical, like coding or building databases.
 Yet geofiction, as a hobby, involves some of all of those skills: writing, drawing, coding and database-building.

 Shortly after my cancer surgery, I discovered the website called OpenGeofiction (“OGF”).
 It uses open source tools related to the OpenStreetmap project to allow users to pursue their geofiction hobby in a community of similar people, and “publish” their geofictions (both maps and encyclopedic compositions) online.